AGSeifert/DoubleqpcR/README.md

 #### Input

+- `read.cqTable()` will read the Cq table.
+- `read.fluorescenceTable()` will read the fluorescence data.

+> only .csv at this point.

 #### Cq calculation

-- calCq() can calculate Cq values based on second / third derivative of an fitted drc model.
+- `calc.Cq()` can calculate Cq values based on second / third derivative of an fitted drc model.
+- `calc.Cq.qpcR()` is the same but with the qpcR package.

 #### qCPR curves

+- `plot.curve()` will plot all or per sample Amplification curves

 #### Cq plots